 For example, take the text below and add it to your emails:

 Provide Fun Facts

 We all get a kick out of these.
-Choose topics relating to your industry and highlighting interesting, unusual, or rare facts.
-Readers look forward to receiving these according to email open, subscription and unsubscribe rates.
+Choose topics relating to your industry that highlight interesting, unusual or rare facts.
+You can tell how much readers look forward to receiving these by email open, subscription and unsubscribe rates.

 Feature User Stories

-No matter what any business says about itself, it will never compare to real reviews.
+Whatever any business says about itself pales in comparison to what others say.
 This is why testimonials and case studies are essential.
-A catchy email subject line that works well every time is based around user stories, for example: Check out how Company X Achieved its Goal by 3X.
+A catchy email subject line that works well every time is based around user stories.
+For example: Check out how Company X Achieved its Goal by 3X.